Jun 26, 2013

 [and was buried in the] village [cemetery for a fee of] 30 kreuzer

 If we want to find out where exactly the house Oberneustift No. 250, "Zum rothen Pfauen" ("The Red Peacock") was located, we are faced with a number of choices in the Mozart literature.
 On p.
 193 of his 1961 edition of the Dokumente, Otto Erich Deutsch presents us with the address "heute VII.
 Lerchenfeldstr.
 65".
-This is doubly false, because a) the correct name of this street is Lerchenfelderstraße, and b) in 1783 this house was not built yet.
-In 1783 the area south of the Rofranogasse, (today Lerchenfelderstraße) in the district, which in the 1790s was to become Neubau (meaning "new buildings"), was still an empty field.
+This is doubly false, because a) the correct name of this street is Lerchenfelderstraße, and b) in 1783, this house was not built yet.
+In 1783, the area south of the Rofranogasse, (today's Lerchenfelderstraße) in the district, which in the 1790s was to become Neubau (meaning "new buildings"), was still an empty field.
 On p.
-222 of his 2004 book Mozarts Reisen in Europa 1762-1791 Rudolph Angermüller writes: "[...] in der Vorstadt Ober-Neustift Nr.
+222 of his 2004 book Mozarts Reisen in Europa 1762-1791, Rudolph Angermüller writes: "[...] in der Vorstadt Ober-Neustift Nr.
 250, heute: Wien VII.
 Neustiftgasse 104".
 This address, which Heinz Schöny repeated in his genealogical article in the catalog of the 1991 Zaubertöne exhibition, is wrong as well, because this house also did not exist yet in 1783.
-It was built between 1786 and 1788 in the Stadelgasse in Oberneustift and was later named "Zum schönen Ungar" ("The Handsome Hungarian").
+It was built between 1786 and 1788 in the Stadelgasse in Oberneustift and was later named "Zum schönen Ungar" (The Handsome Hungarian).
 But there is hope, because the correct address Mariahilferstraße 94 has been published 90 years ago.
-In a short response to Otto Erich Deutsch's 1923 article about Mozart's children in the Neues Wiener Tagblatt (see below), which was published in the Wiener Abendblatt on 6 November 1923 in this newspaper, the Viennese amateur historian Hans Rotter (1868–1945) pointed out Blümml's and Deutsch's mistake and published the correct modern address of the house Oberneustift No. 250.
+In a short response to Otto Erich Deutsch's 1923 article about Mozart's children in the Neues Wiener Tagblatt (see below), which was published in the Wiener Abendblatt on 6 November 1923 in the same newspaper, the Viennese amateur historian Hans Rotter (1868–1945) pointed out Blümml's and Deutsch's mistake and published the correct modern address of the house Oberneustift No. 250.

 The earliest known publication of the correct modern address of the house Oberneustift 250 in the Wiener Abendblatt of 6 November 1923.
-O. E. Deutsch never became aware of this correction and thus, his wrong address eventually made its way into the Dokumente and the commentary of MBA.
+O. E. Deutsch never became aware of this correction and therefore his wrong address eventually made its way into the Dokumente and the commentary of MBA.

 Hans Rotter's 1925 book Neubau Ein Heimatbuch des 7.
 Wiener Gemeindebezirkes (p.
 84) contains the following information.